-Prerequisite: Must hold an unencumbered Registered Nurse (RN) license.
-Documentation of experience in Emergency Room or Critical Care area of a hospital for a minimum of 2 years.
-Must complete the application process for Health Professions EMT program.
+Note: Students must hold an unencumbered Registered Nurse (RN) license.
+Documentation of experience in the Emergency Room or Critical Care area of a hospital for a minimum of 2 years.
+Students must complete the application process for Health Professions EMT program.
 Must complete paperwork for criminal background check and registration with the Arkansas Department of Health.